- Search Archive Holdings

 - Access to about 5,500 datasets covering political science, sociology, economics, demography, and interdisciplinary areas.
 Most datasets are supplied by individual researchers or organizations that sponsor research.
 ICPSR also distributes data from public sources (like federal statistical agencies) with many value-added features.
 It maintains several topical archives in the areas of demography, criminal justice, mental health, aging, child care, and education.

 - Online analysis and extraction tools.
-You can explore the contents of over 500 datasets before downloading them.
+You can explore the contents of over 1,100 studies before downloading them.
 This powerful feature also creates custom tables online.

 - Enrollment in its summer training program of workshops and courses on social science research methods.
 Cornell students, faculty, and staff can attend these programs at a reduced tuition rate.